ccollins77/firetunnel/README.md

 # Firetunnel

-Firetunnel is a simple program for connecting multiple Firejail sandboxes on a virtualized Ethernet network.
+Firetunnel is a free and open-source program for connecting multiple Firejail sandboxes on a virtualized Ethernet network.
 Applications include virtual private networks (VPN), overlay networks, peer-to-peer applications.